 The main reason milk doesn’t taste sweet to some folks is because our bodies get used to whatever level of sugar we feed it.
-Meaning the sugars in bread, ketchup, mayo, sweet potatoes, a sauce for roast beef, actual sweets and chocolate, how much sugar we take in our coffee all play a role.
+Means the sugars in bread, ketchup, mayo, sweet potatoes, a sauce for roast beef, actual sweets and chocolate, and how much sugar we take in our coffee all play a role.

 While it’s true that milk does contain some natural salt (about 44 milligrams/100 ml), it contains way more sugar (about 5 grams per 100 ml).

 What you can do to be able to taste sweetness in milk is to reduce your overall sugar intake.
-Your body will get used to less and you will notice the slight sweetness of milk.
+Your body will get used to less and you will notice the slight sweetness of the milk.

 An added bonus is that you will also notice other flavors as well.
-Sugar and salt are flavor enhancers, and when you cut then down you start to notice other notes like smoky, nutty, buttery, meaty, fresh and so many more in your foods.
+Sugar and salt are flavor enhancers, and when you cut them down you start to notice other notes like smoky, nutty, buttery, meaty, fresh and so many more in your foods.

 Why is milk sweeter when heated ?

 Milk is sweeter when heated because lactose breaks down faster when it’s exposed to heat.
-Meaning that instead of breaking down in our bodies into those two sugars, it starts breaking down in the cup.
+Means that instead of breaking down in our bodies into those two sugars, it starts breaking down in the cup.

 This makes our taste buds taste more sugar, leading to a sweeter taste.
 There is also the fact that milk just smells amazing when warm, and smell is linked to taste.